xp44mm/FSharp.Literals/README.md

 # FSharp.Literals

-This code uses .NET and F# reflection to walk the structure of values so as to build a formatted representation of the value.
-You format structural types such as lists and tuples using the syntax of F# source code.
-Unrecognized values are formatted by calling the F# `sprintf "%A"` method for these values.
+To print F# types and values using the syntax of F# source code.

 ## Getting FSharp.Literals over NuGet

-The simplest way of integrating FSharp.Literals to your project is by using NuGet.
-You can install FSharp.Literals by opening the package manager console (PM) and typing in the following statement:
+The simplest way of integrating `FSharp.Literals` to your project is by using NuGet.
+You can install library by opening the package manager console (PM) and typing in the following statement:

 ```
 Install-Package FSharp.Literals